earthlab/hub-ops/docs/source/day-to-day.rst

 The second step is to uninstall the helm release.
 This will actually shutdown your hub.
 You will have to run this command on your local machine.
-Check you have `kubectl` and `helm` installed and configured.
-One way to check this is to run `kubectl get pods --namespace=<hubname>`.
+Check you have :code:`kubectl` and :code:`helm` installed and configured.
+One way to check this is to run :code:`kubectl get pods --namespace=<hubname>`.
 This should show that there are two pods running::

     NAME                     READY     STATUS    RESTARTS   AGE